Pain in the neck can be anywhere from inconvenient to completely debilitating, and include a wide range of symptoms.

-Many treatment options exist, and each treatment plan is different based on a patient’s individual needs.
-There is one more important treatment option that should be considered, regenerative medicine.
+Many treatment options exist and can be used in combination based on a patient’s individual needs.
+There is one more important treatment option that should be considered, Regenerative Medicine.

-- Stem Cell Therapy: this form of therapy begins with a sample of a patient’s stem cells.
-These most often come from blood cells, fat tissue, or bone marrow.
-Once the stem cells are extracted they are processed to become more concentrated.
+- Mesenchymal Stem Cell (MSC) Therapy: this form of therapy begins with a sample of a patient’s mesenchymal stem cells.
+These most often come from fat tissue, or bone marrow.
+Once the stem cells are extracted, they are processed to become more concentrated.
 They are then reinjected into the site of pain.
 These cells contain properties that make them ideal for helping to heal an injury or degeneration.
 A scientific journal about MSC therapy can be found here.

-These therapies typically involve imaging techniques such as ultrasound or MRI in order to guide the needle to where it needs to go.
+These therapies typically involve imaging techniques such as ultrasound or live X-Ray (fluoroscopy) in order to guide the needle to where it needs to go.
 These are outpatient procedures and typically don’t take longer than one or two hours.
 Some patients report feeling some pain at the injection site that usually goes away in a matter of days.
-Some patients report feeling almost instant pain relief from these treatments.

 Neck pain alone can be difficult to manage.
 Some individuals experiencing neck pain can experience symptoms that accompany pain, including nausea or dizziness.
 These symptoms can impact daily life negatively and should, therefore, be addressed.